 Remember this when dealing with an only child

-1. Do not drive home the point to them that since they were raised as an only child, life has been easier for them than it has been for you.
-When their parents realise they are pampered, they also put their foot down on strictness.
+1. They aren’t spoiled: Do not drive home the point to them that since they were raised as an only child, life has been easier for them than it has been for you.
+When their parents realize they are pampered, they also put their foot down on strictness.

-2. They aren’t loners/introverts or antisocial despite having lived without siblings.
+2. Not all of them are introverted and shy: They aren’t loners/introverts or asocial despite having grown up without siblings.
 Only children make great friends and enjoy camaraderie.
-They do not like their personal space to be intruded and hence they also do not invade others’ space.
+They want their personal space in relationships and are more than willing to accord their partners the same.

-3. Having lived without siblings, they have been self-reliant.
-Therefore they are used to sorting out their own problems, so they like to be left alone while dealing with problems.
+3. Know how to get things done: Having lived without peers for a better part of life, they become self-reliant.
+Therefore, they are used to sorting out their own problems and may prefer to be left alone while dealing with problems.

-4. They can be very particular about their routine.
+4. Workaholics, and A Type personalities: They can be very particular about their routine.
 If they are workaholics, it is hard to get them to give you attention, but if they are lazy and couch potatoes, good luck getting them to do anything.

-5. They are too used to things being done their way.
-Because they didn’t have many sibling fights growing up, they are not too great with adjusting in a newer environment.
+5. Adjusting may be hard for them: They are too used to things being done their way.
+Because they didn’t have sibling fights growing up, accommodating other people’s opinions and suggestions isn’t their strongest suit.

 Related Reading: 10 Family Values That Help You Forever In Life

-Living with only-child adults just takes some understanding on the part of the spouse and things will be better with mutual adjustments.
-Although there are some disadvantages of having single child, you can work your way around these minor things in a relationship.
+Living with an adult who has been an only child just takes some understanding on the part of the spouse and things get better with mutual adjustments.
+Although there are some disadvantages of being with someone who has grown up as a single child, you can work your way around these minor irritants in a relationship.

 Being an only child, your partner can show you a fresh perspective on things you are so used to seeing.
 Their concepts of sharing, living, and cooking are very different from the people who grew up with siblings.
 Since they are so mature, they can teach you a more organized and efficient way of living.

-Most of the times, no. Children who are raised without any siblings find company elsewhere and are masters of spending time with themselves.
+Most of the time, no. Children who are raised without any siblings find company elsewhere and are masters of spending time with themselves.

 There is no one to look out for you and have your back.
 They grow up fending things for themselves and don’t have a partner-in-crime to confide in.